VidunderGunder/roadcam/README.md

 It might seem like overkill for a single page application, but given it's as easy to setup as a vanilla React app (if not easier) combined with Vercel's support for SSG and simple (and free) deployment, it makes sense.

-React is more familiar to most devs compared to Expo/React Native, so we'll save some time getting them up and running.
+React is more familiar to most devs compared to Expo/React Native, so we'll save some time getting them up and running as well.

 PWAs are possible with this alternative, which allows for local app installation and offline support for all major operating systems and devices: